sharktrexer/Know_Thyself_Prototype/README.md

 User input will be fetched through terminal.
 Jar file provided.

 _Current Comment:_
 Almost here!
-Just need to finish story details, do a final round of polish, and create and upload a jar file.
+Just need to add a tracker for obtaining different endings special choices, do a final round of polish, and create and upload a jar file.

 Webapp Version [HERE](https://github.com/sharktrexer/Know_Thyself)